pryv/dev-site/source/faq-api.md

   ]
 }
 ```

 ### Can I limit the number of apps that can send an auth request to users ?

-There is currently no API token or API secret to restrict the auth request usage.
+There is currently no API secret to restrict the auth request usage.
 You can contact us directly if you wish to implement a verification protocol for the requesting apps.

 ### How to distribute accesses over a user account between multiple apps ?